 Short Term, Immediate Actions

 Once you have raked the snow and excess water from your roof it is time to take steps to alleviate issues in the short term.
 These short-term steps relate to breaking up and partially melting the ice dam.
-Much care must be taken here to prevent damage to the shingles and exterior of the home.
-Do not use rock salt to melt, or sharp objects as these can do more harm than good.
+Additionally, preventing damage to shingles and/or your home’s exterior requires a lot of care.
+For example, do not use rock salt to melt, or sharp objects as these can do more harm than good.
 Furthermore, see this article for more tips on possible solutions.

 Long Term Ice Dam Prevention